 We market our products to defense organizations in the U.S. and other countries.
-In October 2017, we were awarded an indefinite-delivery/indefinite-quantity contract by the Defense Logistics Agency for five years, with the potential to generate revenue of \$49,800, to provide our hybrid lithium manganese dioxide/carbon monofluoride (CFx) non-rechargeable BA-5790 and BA-5795 batteries.
-Manufacturing and production deliveries under this award are expected to begin in 2022.
 In September 2019, we were awarded an indefinite-delivery/indefinite-quantity contract from the U.S. Government's Defense Logistics Agency for up to five years, with the potential to generate revenue of \$14,422, to provide our BA-5368 batteries.
-In May 2021 we were awarded an indefinite-delivery/indefinite-quantity contract form the U.S. Army for purchases of Conformal Wear Batteries not to exceed \$168,000 during the three-year base award period with the potential for up to an additional \$350,000 should the six one-year options be exercised.
-We are scheduled to complete First Article Testing under this contract in the second half of 2022.
-In December 2021, we were awarded an indefinite-delivery/indefinite-quantity contract for our lithium manganese dioxide, non-rechargeable BA-5390 batteries.
+In May 2021 we were awarded an indefinite-delivery/indefinite-quantity contract from the U.S. Army for purchases of Conformal Wear Batteries not to exceed \$168,000 during the three-year base award period with the potential for up to an additional \$350,000 should the six one-year options be exercised.
+We are scheduled to complete First Article Testing under this contract in the second half of 2023.
+In December 2021, we were awarded an indefinite-delivery/indefinite-quantity contract not to exceed \$9,900 for the U.S. Government's Defense Logistics Agency for our lithium manganese dioxide, non-rechargeable BA-5390 batteries.
 The award consists of a three-year base contract with two one-year option periods.